 June 26, 2025, 6:00 am | Read time: 3 minutes

-Amazon Music Unlimited Expands Offerings in Germany Subscribers to the music service can now access one audiobook per month from the Audible catalog, in addition to music and podcasts.
+Amazon Music Unlimited is expanding its offerings in Germany.
+Subscribers who have signed up for the music service can now access one audiobook from the Audible catalog each month—in addition to music and podcasts.

-Amazon has adjusted its services several times in recent months–often to the detriment of users.
-For instance, Music Unlimited in the U.S. became more expensive this year, and the Prime-included access was already restricted in 2022.
+Amazon has adjusted its services several times over the past months—often to the detriment of users.
+For instance, Music Unlimited in the U.S. became more expensive this year, and the Prime-included access was restricted as early as 2022.
 However, Amazon has now announced a change that benefits customers.
-Users of Amazon Music Unlimited in Germany, Italy, Spain, Japan, and Brazil can now listen to one Audible audiobook per month at no additional cost.
+Users of Amazon Music Unlimited in Germany, Italy, Spain, Japan, and Brazil can now listen to one Audible audiobook per month at no extra cost.

-Amazon Music Unlimited Grows into a Comprehensive Offering
+Amazon Music Unlimited Grows Into a Complete Offering

 Read also: 7 Major Music Streaming Services Compared

-Audible also announced an English-language revival of the original stories from the “Harry Potter” universe.
-The productions, planned for late 2025, will feature Dolby Atmos, elaborate music, numerous voice roles, and realistic sound recordings.
+Audible also announced an English-language reissue of the original stories from the “Harry Potter” universe.
+The productions planned for late 2025 will feature Dolby Atmos, elaborate music, numerous voice roles, and realistic sound recordings.

 Spotify Also Offers Access to Audiobooks